turbonomic/tbutil/docs/QUICK-INSTALL.md

 ```

 You can replace the \`%\` with the name or IP of a specific host if you want to limit access to come only from there.

+## Obtain the unlock key.

+The `tbutil` binaries installed in the container require an "unlock key" file to be applied before they can be used.
+This is **not** a license (it confers no specific rights).

+In order to complete the installation, you will need to obtain a key.
+Please reach out to your Turbonomic field representative or support.
+They will supply you with a single line text file that includes your name or email address and the key string.
+Write this string to the file `.tbutilissue` in your home directory.

+**Note for Turbonomic employees**: You can obtain the required key when connected to the company VPN by browsing to https://tbutil.s3.eu-west-2.amazonaws.com/issue.html (this redirects to a private IP address so the redirect will fail work without a VPN connection).

 ## Setting up credentials and testing